Everest Base Camp Hiking

 We board our early flight from Lukla to Kathmandu.
 Upon arrival at Tribhuwan International Airport, we would be received by our representatives and transfer to hotel.
 In the afternoon, go for shopping or request us to discover Kathmandu as a guided trip on additional cost.
 Trip finish

-The best hike to Everest base camp trek 12 days available now on USD 1,225 is standard trek price on double occupancy basis.
+The 9 days Everest base camp hiking a very tough and best suits for professional visitors.
+However, Everest base camp hiking 9 days or ebc hikes 9 days is available now on USD 1,098 is the standard trek price on double occupancy basis.
 The trip price will vary according to group size.
-For deluxe and luxury trek plan, we add 3-star hotel deluxe air-conditioned room in Kathmandu and Tourist standard accommodation with an attached toilet while on a trek on possible places.
+For deluxe and luxury trek plan, we add a 3-star hotel deluxe air-conditioned room in Kathmandu and Tourist standard accommodation with an attached toilet while on a trek to possible places.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discount and attractive complimentary.

 Everest base camp hiking 12 days cost excludes :